rudibroekhuizen/puppet-backhub/README.md

 ## Module Description

 The main goal of this module is to pull configuration files from devices.
 It uses ssh keys and scp to do that.
 Create a keypair and upload the public key to your device.
 Use hiera of the Foreman to set the private key parameter (id_rda).
+If your device doesn't support ssh keys, you can use the backhub user to push configs to your backhub server.

 ## Setup